MagTek-PaulDeignan/MagTekDocs/docs/Hardware/DFII_Installation.md

 ## About Host Software

 In any solution, DynaFlex II products are connected to a host, which must have software installed that can communicate with the device, and which is capable of processing transactions.
 To set up the host to work with DynaFlex II products, follow the installation and configuration instructions provided by the vendor of the host or the host software.
-For information about developing custom host software, see section  .
+For information about developing custom host software, see section.

 ## Connecting to a Host